abhishekumrawal/UIUC-ECE374B-SP23.github.io/_lectures/Lec12.md

 Recursion is a special case of reduction.
 - A special case of reduction
-- Rduce problem to a smaller instance of itself
+- Reduce problem to a smaller instance of itself
 - Self-reduction
 - Problem instance of size n is reduced to one or more instances of size n 1 or less.
 - For termination, problem instances of small size are solved by some other method as base cases.